jshufro/rp-book/src/media/websites.md

 </center>

-The official website where you can stake ETH for rETH, incrase your node's RPL stake, migrate RPLv1 to RPLv2, or update your node's withdrawal address.
+The official website where you can stake ETH for rETH, increase your node's RPL stake, migrate RPLv1 to RPLv2, or update your node's withdrawal address.

 ---